 What should I keep an eye out for after transitioning from service?

-Most Veterans go through some period of adjustment while transitioning to civilian life, but ultimately find their new roles fulfilling.
-However, some people deal with the transition in ways that make it difficult to enjoy life or to be successful in the civilian world.
+Most Veterans go through some period of adjustment while transitioning from service and military life, but ultimately find their new roles fulfilling.
+Some people deal with the transition in ways that make it difficult to enjoy life or to be successful in the civilian world.
 Some Veterans experience the following:

 “It’s unrealistic to think that those of us who have spent time in the military can instantly readjust to civilian life.
 Recognizing that was very helpful for me as I was getting out.”

-Some of the challenges that come with transitioning from the military can be difficult, stressful, or put a strain on your relationships.
+Some of the challenges that come with transitioning from the military can be difficult or stressful and can put a strain on your relationships.
 You might find it hard to enjoy the things you usually like doing.
-You may be having a tough time dealing with the death of friends that you served with.
+You may be having a tough time dealing with the death of friends with whom you served.
 Chronic pain or other medical conditions may pose additional challenges.

 What can I do about issues related to transitioning from service?